st-peters-mbare-iot-makerspace/Offline-First-Incentivized-Internet-Sharing-Community-Network/README.md

 This project is in partnership with:
 - HypeLabs
--  Internet Society
+-  Internet Society Zimbabwe Chapter
--  iMbare Youth Development Centre
+-  IAmMbare Youth Development Centre
 -  St Peters IoT Makerspace